Hanging Christmas Lights: Plan for Success

 Here is a photo we just received from Nate, one of our customers, installing C9 incandescent bulbs along his roofline.
 He’s installing 200 feet of lights on his 3-bedroom two-baths 1750 square foot home.

 When folks ask:

-How many lights do I need to outline my house?
+How many lights do I need to outline my roof?

 The long and most accurate answer is measure and calculate your required linear footage along your roofline and gutters.
 The easy answer is, if you don’t want to take time to measure, start with 200 feet of lights and add on if you need to.

 Here’s what 200-feet of lights with bulbs spaced 12 inches apart look on the house above after installation:

 The lights are installed across the front of the house, including a small extra area of elevation and wrap around the sides plugging in at each of the back corners of the house.
 Easy, peasy.
 This is a great place to start for most folks.

 Now Nate just needs a few curtain lights on those fences…..

 Enjoy our Christmas lights preparation tutorial as you plan your Christmas light display.

 The first key to installing Christmas lights like a pro is to measure before purchasing.